Thanks for any suggestions you might have.

 However, it’s often too expensive or impractical to buy a new house.
 If you everyone does move into your house, it’s a good idea to ensure your new stepkids have spaces they can call their own.
 Encourage them to take part in decorating and furnishing their spaces.
 If you can afford it, you might want to buy some new furniture or artwork to make your home feel more like everyone’s home — rather than yours.
 If your neighborhood is new to your stepkids, be sure to introduce them to your neighbors and encourage them to take part in neighborhood activities, if possible.

 In our own stepfamily, we bought a new house, then used some of each family’s furniture.
 Each child has his or her own bedroom, which he or she helped furnish.
 In our living room — the largest and most public room — we bought all new furniture.
 For more information about this topic, read this story: http://www.csmonitor.com/2005/0427/p11s01-lifp.html

 Lisa Cohn has written for the Christian Science Monitor, Parenting, Mothering, Your Stepfamily Magazine and other publications.
 She writes an advice column for Philly Women (www.philly.com) and is the co-host of Stepfamily Talk Radio (www.stepfamilytalkradio.com.)
-Lisa has been quoted about divorce and stepfamilies by the Associated Press, Washington Post, Time Magazine, msn.com and other media outlets.
+She is the co-author of One Family, Two Family, New Family: Stories and Advice for Stepfamilies and The Step-Tween Survival Guide and Lisa has been quoted about divorce and stepfamilies by the Associated Press, Washington Post, Time Magazine, msn.com and other media outlets.